No Quarter By D. I. Jolly

 Gingerly Jack opened his eyes to see a nice faced man in a bicycle helmet looking down at him.

 “He, he was trying to kill me.
 He… has to be stopped.
 Police, call the, police.”

 The man in the helmet looked up then back down at Jack, who continued.

 “Book, evidence in the book.
 He was trying to kill me.”

 The man in the helmet seemed to run some things over in his mind.

 “Well, you did kinda run in front of his car.”

 Jack’s mind went fuzzy for a moment, then cleared.

 “No, no, not him the other man.
 The man who wrote the book.”

-Again, the man in the helmet looked up toward the front of the car and learned a bit from side to side trying to get a better view of … something, before turning back to face Jack with an even more concerned look.
+Again, the man in the helmet looked up toward the front of the car and leaned a bit from side to side trying to get a better view of … something, before turning back to face Jack with an even more concern.